razor-network/docs-v2/docs/stake/mainnet.md

 1. Get the latest docker image from [Docker Hub](https://hub.docker.com/r/razornetwork/razor-go/tags)

 > **Note**: -
->1. _Make sure you don't use \*-alpha and \*-beta suffixed docker images those were for internal testing._
+>1. _Make sure you don't use *-alpha and *-beta suffixed docker images those are only for internal testing._
->2. _Try to update the node in a dispute state in order to avoid any inactivity penalty.
+>2. _Try to update the node in the Dispute state in order to avoid any inactivity penalty.
 The process of updating the node should be completed in less than 5-6 minutes.
-Try to do the following steps as fast as possible which would avoid any inactive penalty._
+Try to do the following steps as quickly as possible to avoid any inactivity penalties._

 2. Stop the existing container
     `docker stop razor-go`